The Nomadic Boys are settling down

 Before embarking on a life of travel, Stefan was a lawyer and Seb was a consultant in the finance sector – they’re now industry experts on the LGBTQ travel market.

-I caught up with the Nomadic Boys to talk about the highs and lows of running a gay travel blog.
+We caught up with the Nomadic Boys to talk about the highs and lows of running a gay travel blog.

 How’s life in Cyprus?